MastodonC/kixi.hecuba.weather/README.md

 # kixi.hecuba.weather

-An additional library for kixi.hecuba to upload weather observation data.
+A microservice for kixi.hecuba to upload weather observation data.

 ## Building The Project